Carotid endarterectomy is a surgical procedure to remove a build-up of fatty deposits (plaque), which cause narrowing of a carotid artery.

 If a narrowed carotid artery is left untreated, blood flow to the brain may be affected.

-This is usually because a blood clot forms and a piece breaks off and goes to the brain.
+This is usually because the carotid artery becomes blocked or a blood clot forms and a piece breaks off and goes to the brain.

 This can result in either:

 - a stroke – a serious medical condition that can cause brain damage or death

 - a transient ischaemic attack (TIA) – sometimes known as a "mini-stroke", a TIA is similar to a stroke but the signs and symptoms are temporary and usually disappear within 24 hours

 About a quarter of strokes in the UK are caused by a narrowing of the carotid arteries.